michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 ### Acknowledgement of risks and requirements

 Thanks again for considering optimistic relaying!
-The last thing we ask is that each builder acknowledges via telegram or discord that they have seen this document and understand the risks and requirements of this experiment.
+The last thing we ask is that each builder acknowledges through Telegram or Discord that they have seen this document and understand the risks and requirements of this experiment.

 <!-- public API for them to check builder status? dashboard on USR? -->